kirui93/ScenTrees.jl/paper/paper.md

 Implementation details and various examples to demonstrate different methods can be found in the package's documentation.^[Documentation: https://kirui93.github.io/ScenTrees.jl/latest]

-The following section provides a typical example on how to use ``ScenTrees.jl`` to generate scenario trees and scenario lattices by employing the stochastic approximation procedure and conditional density estimation.
+The following section provides a typical example on how to use ``ScenTrees.jl`` to generate scenario trees and scenario lattices by combining stochastic approximation procedure and conditional density estimation procedure.

 # Example: Scenario generation from observed trajectories